YuriBrandi/Proletheus/README.md

 When the *defence missile* gets farther the target object, it receives a negative reward, else a positive one.
 This behaviour encourages fast stall-free interceptions.

+A final big reward is given when the Agent actually intercepts its target.
+It's crucial to balance the two types of reward to avoid the Agent to purposely take longer (often failing) trips.

 <p align='left'>
     <img src=md_images/TrainingScheme2.png width=500>
 </p>